Spiegel0/log2csv/README.md

 UART API can be enabled in the Makefile of the DLogg module.
 Unfortunately, also the alternative implementation seems to crash eventually but less frequently.
-A quick fix is to reset the usb device by first writing "-1" to /sys/bus/usb/devices/usb1/bConfigurationValue .
+A quick fix is to reset the usb device by first writing "-1" to `/sys/bus/usb/devices/usb1/bConfigurationValue`.
 After approximately one second, the device can be enabled again by writing "1" to the same file.

+It turned out that newer kernel versions (e.g. 4.4) are less sensitive to that USB UART bug and do not require the reset-workaround anymore.
+Still, sometimes missing messages are observed.

 # License and Warranty

 log2csv

-Copyright (C) 2016 Michael Spiegel
+Copyright (C) 2019 Michael Spiegel
 E-Mail: michael.h.spiegel@gmail.com

 This program is free software; you can redistribute it and/or modify